-A fter the High Court in Podgorica found in its ruling that Milan Zeković, mentally ill per-Son suffering from paranoid schizophrenia, had committed five murders, based on the decision of the Court which become final in 2008 Zeković was supposed to be referred to a psychiatric institution for the enforcement of the measure of compulsory treatment and confinement.
-However, as the Hospital in Kotor responded that it does not meet the conditions for his placement, the public was first informed that Zeković will be referred to Serbia115, and then that he is placed at the Special Psychiatric Hospital.116 However, until the end of the project implementation Zeković was staying at the Institution for Execution of Criminal Sanctions (ZIKS) in Podgorica, in a special room in Remand Prison.
-After learning that Zeković was in ZIKS, on 7 November monitors submitted a letter to the Minister of Justice, ZIKS Director, Ombudsman and Ministry of Justice.
-By 15 November 2011, we received a response from ZIKS, stating that on 30 March 2011 a procedure has been initiated to extradite Zeković to Serbia, because of the inability to provide him with proper care in Montenegro.117 We note that, until the end of the project implementation, despite the CPT recommendation,118 Zeković was not provided adequate accommodation in a psychiatric institution (see Appendix, recommendation 9).
+After the High Court in Podgorica found in its ruling that Milan Zeković, mentally ill person suffering from paranoid schizophrenia, had committed five murders, based on the decision of the Court which become final in 2008 Zeković was supposed to be referred to a psychiatric institution for the enforcement of the measure of compulsory treatment and confinement.
+However, as the Hospital in Kotor responded that it does not meet the conditions for his placement, the public was first informed that Zeković will be referred to Serbia108, and then that he is placed at the Special Psychiatric Hospital.109 However, to this day, Milan Zeković has been staying at the Institution for Execution of Criminal Sanctions (ZIKS) in Podgorica, in a special room in Remand Prison.
+After learning that Zeković was still in ZIKS, on 7 November monitors submitted a letter to the Minister of Justice, ZIKS Director, Ombudsman and Ministry of Justice.
+By 15 November 2011, we received a response from ZIKS, stating that on 30 March 2011 a procedure has been initiated to extradite Zeković to Serbia, because of the inability to provide him with proper care in Montenegro.110 We note that to date, despite the CPT recommendation,111 Zeković has not been provided adequate accommodation in a psychiatric institution.

-113 Identity of the mentally ill person was made public on several occasions.
+106 Identity of the mentally ill person was made public on several occasions.

-114 Human Rights Action learned about the case of Ferid Sijarić from the newspapers ("Ferid Sijarić, charged with assault on a police officer and a girl, heard in court", Vijesti, 9 October 2010; "Neighbour stabbed a little girl", Novosti, 8 October 2010; "Person suspected of assaulting an eleven-year-old girl arrested", Vijesti, 7 October 2010).
+107 Human Rights Action learned about the case of Ferid Sijarić from the newspapers ("Ferid Sijarić, charged with assault on a police officer and a girl, heard in court", Vijesti, 9 October 2010; "Neighbour stabbed a little girl", Novosti, 8 October 2010; "Person suspected of assaulting an eleven-year-old girl arrested", Vijesti, 7 October 2010).
 After addressing the Institution for Execution of Criminal Sanctions on 13 January 2011, HRA received a response from ZIKS Director, stating that Ferid Sijarić was admitted to ZIKS on 8 December 2010, when he was examined by the prison doctor Miraš Tomić, after which he was bedridden.
 On 11 October 2010 he was re-examined by the prison doctor, who suggested an examination by psychiatrist Alma Radovanović.
 Psychiatric examination was performed only 26 October 2010, which means that obviously mentally ill Ferid Sijarić had been bedridden for 18 days without a psychiatric examination.

-^{115 &}quot;Zeković referred to Serbia", Dan, 6 October 2010.
+[&]quot;Zeković referred to Serbia", Dan, 6 October 2010.

-^{116 &}quot;Killer was preparing hit list", Dan, 1 September 2011.
+109 "Killer was preparing hit list".
+Dan.
+1 September 2011.

-117 Response of the State Administration for the Execution of Penal Sanctions (ZIKS) no. Z-KD-br.
+110 Response of the State Administration for the Execution of Penal Sanctions (ZIKS) no. Z-KD-br.
 361/10/11 of 11 November 2011, available in the Human Rights Action archives.